 The final grade for 3rd year students is described in the DENT 430 syllabus.
 See the DENT 430 Course Organization Flow Chart (Part II, Appendix III, pg. xxv).
-DENT 430 is divided into Modules; each Module must be passed and contributes towards the final grade in the Course (see Part II, Appendix VI, pg. xxviii).
-Students identified as demonstrating weakness/failure in any component of a module will be advised in writing, following the Academic Progress Committee meeting, by the Senior Associate Dean.
+DENT 430 is divided into Modules; each Module must be passed and contributes towards the final grade in the Course (see Part II, Appendix VI, pg.xxvii).
+Students identified as demonstrating weakness/failure in any component of a module will be advised in writing, following the Academic Progress Committee meeting, by the Associate Dean, Academic (or designate).
 Students will be recommended to seek assistance/advice from the module coordinator to rectify the deficiency.
-The appropriate module coordinator will also receive a copy of the Associate Dean's letter.
+The appropriate module coordinator will also receive a copy of the Associate Dean, Academic letter.